vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

 * 3:56 PM to 4:06 PM: I ordered spinach masala dosa from Udupi Palace, paid by cash, then waited for my order in the restaurant.
 I picked up the order after 10 minutes.

+## Friday May 15

+I ordered a yellow curry tofu (no rice, no bag) at Bangkok Thai Cuisine and paid by cash.
+The waitress was the usual female one.
+I left homee around 1:09, placed the order around 1:13, and left with the food around 1:20.
+I returned home around 1:25.